 Both institutions were created to protect investors against investment fraud and maintain the integrity of U.S. financial markets, but there are differences between these regulatory agencies.

-The SEC on the other hand focuses more on protecting the individual investor.
-The SEC was born of the Great Depression in 1929 with the goal of restoring investors’ confidence in financial markets, as well as enforcing the rules.
+The SEC, on the other hand, focuses more on protecting the individual investor.
+The SEC was born at the advent of the Great Depression in 1929 with the goal of restoring investors’ confidence in financial markets, as well as enforcing the rules.
 FINRA’s role is narrower.
 It revolves around regulating brokerage firms and handles the testing and licensing requirements, such as the series 7 exam.
 All broker dealers must be licensed and registered by FINRA.

 How They Are Similar

-Both FINRA and the SEC have similar responsibilities of protecting investors.
+Both FINRA and the SEC are responsible for protecting investors.
 Both organizations play important roles in upholding the integrity of the U.S. financial system and take action to protect the public from fraud and other financial bad practices.
-And both agencies’ website offers tools and insights that help educate investors about how to secure their financial future.
+And both agencies offer tools and insights that help educate investors about how to secure their financial future.

 The SEC is the ultimate regulatory watchdog of financial markets, and FINRA regulates the securities industry by overseeing stockbrokers.
 The work that comes out of the SEC and FINRA helps these agencies to function smoothly.
 The SEC reviews FINRA’s regulatory work — like managing required industry examinations and inspecting securities firms — which is vital to protecting investors and monitoring financial markets.